 While browsing the interwebs for a scholarship ticket to Netroots Nation, I stumbled upon Rally’s Raise the Future Competition which gave contestants the opportunity to use the Rally fundraising platform to win a VIP ticket to the conference.
-How it worked: The top 10 fundraisers with the most donors for their chosen cause win a ticket.
+Here’s how it worked: The top 10 fundraisers with the most donors win a ticket.

 Step 1: Hit your “Tight Knit” Network,